Alanna (footballer)

-Alanna Larissa Santana de Carvalho (born 10 March 1990), simply known as Alanna, is a Brazilian footballer who plays as an attacking midfielder.
+Alanna Larissa Santana de Carvalho (born 10 March 1990), simply known as Alanna, is a Brazilian footballer who plays as an attacking midfielder for Fortaleza.

 Club career

-Born in Salvador, Bahia, Alanna began his career at local side São Francisco.
+Born in Salvador, Bahia, Alanna began her career at the local side of São Francisco.
 In 2010, after impressing with the under-20 national team, she moved to Ferroviária.

 Alanna subsequently played for Duque de Caxias, São José-SP and Kindermann before returning to São Francisco in 2014.
 She returned to São José in the following year before signing a contract with Corinthians for the 2017 season.

 Alanna moved to Santos in 2018, being a regular starter before suffering a knee injury which kept her sidelined for more than a year.

 International career

-Alanna represented Brazil at under-20 level in the 2010 South American U-20 Women's Championship and the 2010 FIFA U-20 Women's World Cup, being the top goalscorer of the former tournament with seven goals.
+Alanna represented Brazil at the under-20 level in the 2010 South American U-20 Women's Championship and the 2010 FIFA U-20 Women's World Cup, being the top goalscorer of the former tournament with seven goals.